 - General adoption One applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
-Applicants must be married for at least 2 years and in good health, and both applicants must be under 36 years of age.
-If the applicants have custody of one child, they must be under 40 years at the time of application. - Intercountry adoption-One applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
+Applicants must be infertile, married for at least 2 years and in good health, and both applicants must be under 36 years of age.
+If the applicants have custody of one child, they must be under 40 years at the time of application. - Intercountry adoption One applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
 Applicants can have no more than four children in their custody and must be married for 2 years and in good health.
-For applicants with no children in their custody, the younger of the applicants must be under 41 years of age and the older of the applicants must be under 47 years of age.
-For applicants with children in their custody or second and subsequent applicants, the younger of the applicants must be under 47 years of age. - Special-needs adoption Applicants must be in good health, one applicant must be an Australian citizen, and applicants must reside or be domiciled in Queensland.
+For applicants who have not previously adopted a child, the younger of the applicants must be less than 41 years of age and the older of the applicants must be less than 47 years of age.
+For applicants that have previously adopted a child, the younger of the applicants must be less than 43 years of age and the older of the applicants must be less than 47 years of age. - Special-needs adoption Applicants must be in good health, one applicant must be an Australian citizen, and applicants must reside or be domiciled in Queensland.

-DoF is the only agency legally authorised to arrange adoptions in Queensland.
+The DoF is the only agency legally authorised to arrange adoptions in Queensland.

-The placement of an Indigenous child available for adoption is undertaken in accordance with the requirements of the Adoption of Children Act 1964 and the Department's Aboriginal and Torres Strait Islander Child Placement Principle.
+The placement of an Indigenous child available for adoption is undertaken in accordance with the requirements of the Adoption of Children Act 1964 and the DoF's Aboriginal and Torres Strait Islander Child Placement Principle.
 Prospective parents of the same, or a similar, Indigenous or cultural background as the child are selected after consultation with appropriate Indigenous services or community groups to facilitate decision making.

 The Act makes provision for a child to be adopted by adoptive parents with a different racial and cultural background from the child where it is apparent that there are no prospective parents from the child's background or where it is in a child's best interests for the placement to occur.
-However, it is not the policy of DoF to place children from an Indigenous background with non-Indigenous adoptive parents.
+However, it is not the policy of the DoF to place children from an Indigenous background with non-Indigenous adoptive parents.